Home Improvement

 • Scrap metal dealers: Often pay for old appliances

 • We can accept appliances in our dumpsters if refrigerants have been properly removed and certified by a technician.
+See our full prohibited items guide for details.

 Countertops